-The method, which is based on reference values (RVs) computed from nearest observations instead of the reference series (RS), follows the protocol developed for precipitation reconstruction in Serrano-Notivoli et al. (2017b).
+The method, which is based on reference values (RV) computed from nearest observations instead of reference series (RS), follows the protocol developed for precipitation reconstruction in Serrano-Notivoli et al. (2017b).
 However, we included the distance to the coast as a source of variation of the local models in addition to the three used in the previous work (altitude, latitude and longitude).
-This parameter has been proven to be important for temperature estimation (Fick and Hijmans, 2017) and lets the models be more flexible.
+This parameter has been proved to be important for temperature estimation (Fick and Hijmans, 2017) and lets the models be more flexible.

-One of the most valuable keys of the approach presented here is the use of all the available climatic information, which is crucial for a high-resolution output due to the observation network density having a major influence on gridded dataset results, controlling the skill of the final estimate of the variable (Hofstra et al., 2008).
+One of the most valuable keys of the approach presented here is the use of all the available climatic information, which is crucial for a high-resolution output due to the observations network density has a major influence in gridded datasets results, controlling the skill of the final estimate of the variable (Hofstra et al., 2008).
 This is especially true in high percentiles, with a disproportionate effect in extreme values and, therefore, in extreme indices (Hofstra et al., 2010).
 Hence, a method using all the information instead of longest data series seems appropriate.
-Indeed, there are several temperature estimation methods in the literature, and the choice of one or another is not a trivial matter since the gridded dataset will be built from estimates.
+Indeed, there are several temperature estimation methods in literature, and the choice of one or another is not a trivial matter since the gridded dataset will be built from estimates.
 The inference or interpolation of any climatic variable in different locations from the recording sites always implies some kind of variation in final estimates regarding the observations.
-The aim is, therefore, to use an approach minimizing these errors.
-Previous comparisons of interpolation methods do not conclude on any definitive one.
-For instance, Shen et al. (2001) make a review of daily interpolation methods reporting that almost all of them smooth the data, and Jarvis and Stuart (2001) did not find large differences between them either.
-However, Hofstra et al. (2008) accept as more appropriate a global kriging for their work at the European scale and others such as Jeffrey et al. (2001) use simpler methods such as thin splines.
+The aim is, therefore, using an approach minimizing these errors.
+Previous comparatives of interpolation methods do not conclude on any definitive one.
+For instance, Shen et al. (2001) make a review of daily interpolation methods resolving that almost all of them smooth the data, and Jarvis et al. (2001) did not found large differences between them either.
+However, Hofstra et al. (2008) accept as more appropriate a global kriging for they work at European scale and others as Jeffrey et al. (2001) use simpler methods as thin splines.

 In this work, we use GLMMs and GLMs as a general approach to the daily temperature estimation, using as support monthly estimates based on daily data of months with complete observations.
-This part gives consistency to all of the temporal structure of the data series, as in similar approaches used in previous works (e.g. Jones et al., 2012).
+This part gives consistency to all the temporal structure of the data series, as similar approaches used in previous works (e.g. Jones et al., 2012).
 On the other hand, the use of regressions in temperature estimation is not new.
 For example, several works establish that regression models are more reliable than other interpolation methods for monthly temperatures (Kurtzman and Kadmon, 1999; Güler and Kara, 2014).
-Li et al. (2018) built a high-resolution grid for urban areas in the USA using geographically weighted regressions (GWR) and reported Pearson correlations between 0.95 and 0.97, similarly to the present work.
-However, Hofstra et al. (2008) found that, for the European scale, daily temperature regressions worked worse than other interpolation methods.
+Li et al. (2018) built a high-resolution grid for urban areas in USA using geographically weighted regressions (GWR) and reported Pearson correlations between 0.95 and 0.97, similarly to the present work.
+However, Hofstra et al. (2008) found that, for European scale, daily temperature regressions worked worse than other interpolation methods.